RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

  - #### All Pages on the website have:

- * Navigation bar consisting of the restaurant logo on the left side linked to the home page and a navigation menu on the right side with links to Home page, gallery page, menus (with a drop down menu that shows all the menus that open the desired menu with the    option to download it ) and a contact page.
+ * Navigation bar consisting of the restaurant logo on the left side linked to the home page and a navigation menu on the right side with links to Home page, book a table (linked to contact page for now), gallery page, menus (with a drop down menu that shows all the menus that open the desired menu with the    option to download it ) and a contact page.
  The navbar is fully responsive and changes to a toggler (hamburger menu) on smaller screens still ofering the same links as the desktop.
  All the links change colour on hover for good user experince.